Secondary Suite Incentive

 Why only $10,000?

-The program is not intended to fully fund construction.
+The incentive program is not intended to fully fund construction.
 It is to support those thinking of converting their space to a safe, registered suite.
-This program will encourage people to consider adding a suite to their home legally.
+The incentive program will encourage people to consider adding a suite to their home legally.
 It aims to reach those that may require additional supports to transition their suites into safe and registered secondary suites.

 You may be interested in